tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T400.md

 to make sure that you have the correct firmware.
 I installed the iwlwifi-5000-ucode.
 See this section for more details.

+Since the 2.6.34 kernel update, the firmware files were moved to the linux-firmware package.
+Manually installing other firmware packages is not required.

 Realtek chipset

 -   Rtl8192SE